 - Avoid placing the plant directly in the sunlight.
 Cover it with plain window covers.

 Discolored leaves in the form of yellow-brown leaves clearly indicate water-related issues in the plant.

-Yellowing of leaves indicates the plant is overwatered.
-While brown leaves indicate the plant is underwater.
+The yellowing of leaves indicates the plant is overwatered.
+While brown leaves indicate, the plant is underwater.

-Negligence in the watering can also lead to the discoloration of lower leaves, and the plant becomes leggy.
+Negligence in a watering can also lead to discoloration of lower leaves, and the plant becomes leggy.